-Rajan Menon holds the Anne and Bernard Spitzer Chair in Political Science at the City College of New York/City University of New York and is a Senior Research Scholar at the Saltzman Institute of War and Peace Studies at Columbia University and a Fellow at the Quincy Institute for Responsible Statecraft.
-Until August 2012 he was the Monroe J. Rathbone Distinguished Professor of International Relations and chairman of the International Relations Department at Lehigh University.
+Rajan Menon holds the Anne and Bernard Spitzer Chair in Political Science at the City College of New York/City University of New York.
+He is a Senior Research Scholar at the Saltzman Institute of War and Peace Studies at Columbia University and a Fellow at the Quincy Institute for Responsible Statecraft.
+Until August 2012 he was the Monroe J. Rathbone Distinguished Professor of International Relations and chair of the International Relations Department at Lehigh University.
 He has also taught at Vanderbilt and Columbia Universities.

-His books include The Conceit of Humanitarian Intervention, (Oxford University Press 2016); The End of Alliances (Oxford University Press, 2007); Ukraine in Conflict: The Unwinding of the Cold War Order (MIT Press, 2015), coauthored with Eugene B. Rumer; and Soviet Power and the Third World (Yale University Press,1986).
-His next book, to be co-authored with Eugene Rumer, is tentatively entitled Russia 2035.
+His books include The Conceit of Humanitarian Intervention (Oxford University Press 2016); The End of Alliances (Oxford University Press, 2007); Ukraine in Conflict: The Unwinding of the Cold War Order (MIT Press, 2015), co-authored with Eugene B. Rumer; and Soviet Power and the Third World (Yale University Press,1986).
+His next book, to be co-authored with Eugene Rumer, is tentatively titled Russia 2035.